 - Claude Rains in his screen debut as the Invisible Man

 - Una O’Connor as the hysterical innkeeper who insists that Rains must leave

 - Good use of extreme angles

-- A campy sense of black humor: “We’ll begin with a reign of terror.
+- A fine sense of black humor: “We’ll begin with a reign of terror.
 A few murders here and there.
 Murders of great men, murders of small men, just to make sure we make no distinction.”